 There is no such thing as a common law marriage in the UK.
 This means that cohabiting couples do not have the same legal rights as married couples.
 The Cohabitation Rights Bill, which addresses the rights of cohabiting couples, is in the early stages of passing through Parliament.Back to table of contents

 Families and households data at a subnational level

 It is possible for us to produce some data at a lower geographic level, depending on the quality.
 Estimates, especially at local authority level, are likely to be subject to sample size issues, meaning we may not be able to publish some figures.
 We do not publish any estimates based on samples less than three.
-Families and households estimates for lower levels of geography which cannot be produced from Labour Force Survey (LFS) data might be available from the 2011 Census.
+Families and households estimates for lower levels of geography which cannot be produced from Labour Force Survey (LFS) data might be available from Census 2021.

 Please email email@example.com or use the feedback tools provided for each table in the accompanying datasets to request data not currently provided.
 Please note requests for additional data may be charged in line with our charging policy.

 Data on families and households prior to 1996

 The Families and households estimates in this publication cover the period from 1996 to 2022.
 The General Lifestyle Survey is an alternative source of household statistics, which provides data from the period 1971 to 2011.

 Labour Force Survey (LFS) data pre-1996 are also available from the UK Data Archive, which has data going back as far as 1973.